tlhtlh2211/vinuni-moviebooking-3H/README.md

 - `movies`: title, metadata, state (now‑showing, upcoming)
 - `showtimes`: a movie playing in a specific cinema at a start/end time
 - `users`: login credentials and roles (admin, customer).
-- `reservations`: a user’s booking for one showtime (total payment, number of tickets, discounts, payment ref)
+- `reservations`: a user's booking for one showtime (total payment, number of tickets, discounts, payment ref)
 - `tickets`: seat‑level records linked to a reservation
 - `payments`: charge details and status for a reservation